ZillaRU/CB-TIP/README.md

 # CB-TIP — *T*ype-aware *I*nteraction *P*rediction for both *C*hemical and *B*iotech drugs

 ## Overview
 CB-TIP is a graph-based multi-relational link prediction framework tailored for DDI prediction, which is useful for providing prescript tips to clinicians.
-See our paper(link: ) for details on the framework.
+See [our paper](https://academic.oup.com/bib/advance-article-abstract/doi/10.1093/bib/bbad271/7233058) for details on the framework.

 ## Running the code